ZehraYilmaz/gh-pages-scenekitcodelab/_posts/2021-01-25-development-procedure.md

    <aside class="special">
    <p><strong>Note:</strong></p>
-   <p>The marker position can be any of the five positions, including nose tip, left or right eye, and left or right corner of the mouse</p></aside>
+   The marker position can be any of the five positions, including nose tip, left or right eye, and left or right corner of the mouse.</aside>

 2. Set the initial status of the loaded material.